What Skills Should a Front-End Developer Have?

 How to build front-end developer skills

 • Courses: Look for free and paid courses online to gain programming skills.
-Free courses can serve as an introduction to concepts before you choose to invest in a more comprehensive or specialized curriculum.
+Courses can serve as a short-form introduction to concepts before investing in a more comprehensive or specialized curriculum.

 • Bootcamps: Front-end development bootcamps are a way to develop foundational skills in typically three to six months.
 Offered in-person, online, or in hybrid formats, bootcamps are good for learning job-ready skills and preparing for entry-level roles.